davitz1/gtzan-classifier/README.md

 ```
 This will:
 - Load each 30-second audio file
-- Split into 5 segments of 6 seconds each
+- Split into 10 F of 3 seconds each
 - Extract 13 MFCC coefficients per segment
 - Saves to `mfcc_data.npz`
 ---